ruppmatt/AvidaResourceNotebook/README.rst

    + `jq`_, which allows for the stripping of output cells when commits are staged (via git add).
 See `Git Configuration and Automatic Erasure of Output Material`_ for more information.
+   + ffmpeg must be installed in order for animations to render to movies.

 .. _jq: https://stedolan.github.io/jq/